tmaguire/GeoScout/src/docs/about.md

 </div>
 <p>
-Find the cache, enter the five-digit code from the cable tie into the webpage and see where you are on the score
+Find the cache, enter the five-digit code from the cable tie into the web-app and see where you are on the score
 <a href="leaderboard" data-navigo>leaderboard</a>.
 </p>
 <p>